astronomer/docs/astro/deferrable-operators.md

 The process for running a task using a deferrable operator is as follows:

 - The task is picked up by a worker, which executes an initial piece of code that initializes the task.
 During this time, the task is in a "running" state and takes up a worker slot.
-- The task defines a Trigger and defers the function of checking on some condition to the Triggerer.
-Because all of the deferring work happens in the Triggerer, the task instance can now enter a "deferred" state.
+- The task defines a trigger and defers the function of checking on some condition to the triggerer.
+Because all of the deferring work happens in the triggerer, the task instance can now enter a "deferred" state.
 This frees the worker slot to take on other tasks.
 - The Triggerer runs the task's Trigger periodically to check whether the condition has been met.
 - Once the Trigger condition succeeds, the task is again queued by the Scheduler.
 This time, when the task is picked up by a worker, it begins to complete its main function.